-Professional Development Fund: IEEE-USA allocates funding for support of local professional activities to the six U.S. regions and to the IEEE technical chapters in 2015, through a combination of project grants and a formula based distribution to the regions.
-No more than 45% of the funds distributed can be used to support regional/section participation in the IEEE-USA Annual Meeting.
+Professional Development Fund: IEEE-USA allocates funding for support of local professional activities to the six U.S. regions and to the IEEE technical chapters in 2016, through a combination of project grants and a formula based distribution to the regions.
+Regions 1-6 have been encouraged to use the 45% of funds distributed to support regional/section participation in the IEEE-USA Annual Meeting to support participation in the Future Leaders Forum instead.